gitter-badger/start/README.md

 Here's how to get you started:

-##### 1. Connect your GitHub account with [Changetip](https://www.changetip.com/tip-online/github)
+**1.** Connect your GitHub account with [Changetip](https://www.changetip.com/tip-online/github)

+* You can check if everything went okay by checking [your Github application settings](https://github.com/settings/applications).
+You should see ChangeTip as one of the authorized applications.

-##### 2. Reward programmers for their effort by simply mentioning their @username in a comment together with @changetip and the specific amount that you want to send.
+**2.** Reward programmers for their effort by simply mentioning their @username in a comment together with @changetip and the specific amount that you want to send.
 For example "@changetip send 0.01 BTC to @username".

-##### 3. Enjoy the warm, fuzzy feeling for contributing to something that matters to you.
+**3.** Enjoy the warm, fuzzy feeling for contributing to something that matters to you.

 ## Where?